WELCOME TO BFIS!

 On Friday: Next Week Events with information about all the school events taking place the following week.

-Instructions to access the parent portal will be published here the last week of August.
+We are building a new parent portal.
+Instructions to access the new parent portal will be published here the last week of August.
 Please, revisit this section.

-As per the regulations from the Generalitat, we will be asking all parents to ensure that your vaccinations are up to date for the start of the school year in September 2020.
-At present, this is the form COVID /Health Form that we will ask parents to fill out for the return to school.
-Please make arrangements with your pediatricians to ensure that your child’s vaccinations records are up to date.
+As per the regulations from the Generalitat, we will be asking all parents to ensure that your vaccinations are up to date for the start of the school year in September 2021.

 There is always so much work and the PTA (Parent and Teacher Association) is always in need of volunteers.
 Please consider collaborating with the school by sharing your time and/or your expertise/passions.
 On the PTA website you will find volunteering forms to submit if you are interesting in collaborating with the school.